-- Seek to avoid potential malpractice by informing candidates of the centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice. - Inform learners of the appropriate way to record cited texts and other materials or sources of information. - Ask candidates to confirm that the work submitted is their own. - Investigate any allegations of malpractice.
+- Seek to avoid potential malpractice by informing candidates of the centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice. - Inform learners of the appropriate way to record cited texts and other materials or sources of information. - Make students aware of the appropriate and inappropriate use of AI, the risks of using AI, and the possible consequences of using AI inappropriately in a qualification assessment. - Ask candidates to confirm that the work submitted is their own. - Investigate any allegations of malpractice.
 Such an investigation will be supported by the Head of Centre and all staff linked to the allegation.
 It will proceed according to the guidance laid out in the JCQ booklet "Suspected Malpractice Policies and Procedures". - Make the candidate aware at the earliest opportunity of the nature of the alleged malpractice and of the possible consequences should malpractice be proven. - Give the candidate the opportunity to respond to the allegations made. - Inform the candidate of the avenues for appealing against any judgement made.